-The evaluation of a T/B should start in the execution phase in order to prevent errors along the way from making results unusable.
-Since there is usually a time constraint associated with T/B's there are a number of aspects that should be considered to ensure meaningful results.
+The evaluation of a b/t should start in the execution phase in order to prevent that errors slong the way make results unusable.
+Since there is usually a time constriant associated with b/t's there are a number of aspects that are important to establish to ensure meaningful results.